 5332.607 Installment Payments and Deferment of Collection

 (a) When a request for deferment of a contract debt is received from a contractor, the contracting officer must forward the request for deferment to the SCO.
-The SCO must submit, on a priority basis, an evaluation of the contractor’s request with the necessary reporting information and recommendation through the cognizant HCA Workflow mailto:SAF.AQ.SAF- AQC.Workflow@us.af.milto SAF/FMF.
+The SCO must submit, on a priority basis, an evaluation of the contractor’s request with the necessary reporting information and recommendation through the cognizant HCA Workflow to SAF/FMF.

 Subpart 5332.7 – CONTRACT FUNDING